 Smiling, Harry took the opportunity to disillusion himself while the other three slipped under the invisibility cloak.

-Harry was stunned, just now realizing what a great idea that was.
-"Wow who came up with that?"
+Harry was stunned, just now realising what a great idea that was.
+"Wow, who came up with that?"

 "Who do you think came up with that idea," said Neville sarcastically, causing Hermione to purposely step on his foot and the other two to start laughing.